How to Stay Connected in Marriage During Hard Times

 2. Personal Relationship with God

-Separate from church attendance, both Chad and Sarah-Gayle had individual faith lives that kept growing even during the hard seasons.
+Separate from church attendance, both Chad and Sarah-Gayle had individual faith lives that continued to grow even during the hard seasons.
 That's where the 'both and' insight came from.
 That's where the conviction about God's goodness took hold.
 Individual faith sustained the marriage even when the marriage was struggling.

 3. Forgiveness